 Conductive hearing loss is a common form of hearing loss that happens when damage or an obstruction to the outer or middle ear drum stops sound travelling through the ear to the ear drum and the minuscule bones of the inner ear.

 Depending on its cause, conductive hearing loss can be temporary or permanent, although the good news is it is usually very treatable.
 This type of hearing loss has many possible causes, so if you feel you may be suffering from conductive hearing loss, it’s important to make an appointment with an audiologist as soon as possible.
-Here at the Hearing Centre we see many patients in our Market Harborough and Leicester locations in order to pinpoint the cause of conductive hearing loss and treat it appropriately.
+Here at the Hearing Centre we see many patients in our Leicester clinic in order to pinpoint the cause of conductive hearing loss and treat it appropriately.

 What does conductive hearing loss feel like?